AzureDoom/azuredoom-wiki/readme/how-to-use-the-plugin.md

 # How to use the Plugin

+{% hint style="danger" %}
+Models created using the 1.0.4 version and older of the plugin will require converting once 1.0.5 is released.
+Please convert for now to Geckolib until the update is released.
+{% endhint %}

 ## Creating the Model

 To create a new Azurelib Model, go to `File` -> `New` -> `AzureLib Animated Model`